Course description and syllabus

 - Writing up the facts.

-- Assignments (both due at noon, January 19): (1) In groups of up to eight students, draft and organize the headings for the facts section of an appellant's or respondent's factum in the Cornell case; one person in the group should send the group's submission to dstratas@yahoo.com; (2) Using the lessons of the course, and with the aim of persuading a legally trained reader who knows nothing about the case, draft a review (positive or negative, 150-250 words) of any Supreme Court case of your choice; each student should send to dstratas@yahoo.com.
+- Assignments (both due at noon, January 17): (1) In groups of up to eight students, draft and organize the headings for the facts section of an appellant's or respondent's factum in the Cornell case; one person in the group should send the group's submission to dstratas@yahoo.com; (2) Applying the lessons of the course, and with the aim of persuading a legally trained reader, draft a review (positive or negative, 150-250 words) of any reported case.
+Each student should send to dstratas@yahoo.com.

 - Writing refresher.